JohnathanAndres/Tabular-Series-Playground-Apr-2022/README.md

 * The next next thing that I would love to try is using a CNN to handle classification of time series data.
 Also just use a very much larger set of training data to train my LSTM model.
 * Another thing for the future is possibly using other models that can classify time series data and comparing the effeciency in terms of time and results.
+* Use the test data and predict the output for performance evaluation.
+* Use other optimizers metrics such as accuracy.

 ## How to reproduce results